Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

 \subsubsection{Structural Discovery: Gated Path Architectures and Activation Refinement}

-The Architecture persona explored hundreds of potential solutions -- ranging from attention mechanisms to Mixture-of-Experts (MoE) -- to optimize the topology of the auxiliary towers used for query embedding generation.
-The agent proposed a Gating Path architecture similar to Gated Linear Units (GLU) \cite{glu_paper}, which introduced a multiplicative gate to the query embeddings, allowing the model to dynamically suppress noise based on context.
+After exploring hundreds of potential solutions to optimize the topology, the agent proposed a Gated Path architecture (see Architecture component in Table~\ref{tab:evolution_highlights}) similar to Gated Linear Units (GLU) \cite{glu_paper}, which introduced a multiplicative gate to the inputs.
 This innovation yielded some of the most robust gains in our deployment.
 In a follow-up deployment, the agent further refined this architecture by moving from standard sigmoid gates to GELU activations combined with layer normalization, showing that the agent is capable of both exploring innovative structures and exploiting and fine-tuning structures that it believes to be superior.

-\subsection{Evaluation of the Reward Task: Semantic Alignment via Signal Correlation}
+\subsection{Evaluation of the Reward Component: Semantic Alignment via Signal Correlation}

-Unlike the Optimizer and Architecture tasks which minimize a clear loss proxy, the Reward improvement task must balance conflicting business objectives while capturing nuanced user behaviors.
-By leveraging its data analysis tools to identify high-correlation signals in training logs, the agent was able to discover improved reward logic that effectively bridges the gap between training labels and long-term user satisfaction (Table~\ref{tab:online_summary}).
+Unlike the Optimizer and Architecture improvements, which minimize the loss, the Reward improvement must interpret a loss-independent proxy to find a reward that balances conflicting business objectives while capturing nuanced user behaviors.